apples/ember_engine/README.md

 2. Ensure that CMake and Ninja are available in your PATH and/or you've configured VS Code to know where they are.
     - In either your global or project settings, set the `"cmake.cmakePath"` setting to the path to your CMake executable.
+3. Adjust your `"cmake.buildDirectory"` setting to your liking, for example `${workspaceRoot}/build/${buildKit}-${buildType}`.
+    - If using nginx, make sure to adjust your `nginx.conf` to point to the correct build output directory.
-3. Using the included `cmake-tools-kits.json` as an example, add a new kit using the "CMake: Edit User-Local CMake Kits" command.
+4. Using the included `cmake-tools-kits.json` as an example, add a new kit using the "CMake: Edit User-Local CMake Kits" command.
-3. Configure the project with CMake Tools, using the Emscripten kit in Release mode.
+5. Configure the project with CMake Tools, using the Emscripten kit in Release mode.
     - This will create a `build/` directory for you.
-4. Set up your C/C++ extension settings to find the compiler.
+6. Set up your C/C++ extension settings to find the compiler.
     - Normally this will happen automatically when configuring CMake, but some issues may arise.
     - If Intellisense is having trouble finding even local files, ensure that your C/C++ configuration provider is set to `ms-vscode.cmake-tools`.